 [Energy conservation] is the way activities are done to minimize muscle fatigue, joint stress, and pain.
 By using your body efficiently and doing things in a sequential way, you can save your energy, remain independent, and be less frustrated by your illness when the energy you have lasts throughout the day (2017).

 What we gather from this is that energy conservation techniques – if taught correctly – promote independence.

-This is exactly what occupational therapy is all about.
+And this is exactly what occupational therapy is all about.

-Educating on Energy Conservation Techniques
+Educating Your Patients on Energy Conservation Techniques

 There are many energy conservation techniques that you can teach your patient to maximize their energy reserves.

 Here is a general list of ideas you can work on with your patient: